-Family Practitioner and research fellow at the dpt of General Practice, University Hospital of Essen
+Family Practitioner and Head of Department at the dpt of General Practice, University Hospital of Essen

 Jürgen in der Schmitten is a family practitioner and psychotherapeut in a group practice in the city of Meerbusch (near Düsseldorf).
 He works part time as lecturer and researcher at the department of General Practice at the university hospital of Essen.
 In this function he has co-ordinated the interdisciplinary research project RESPEKT that developed and implemented the regional ACP program beizeiten begleiten (≈ ‘[be] caring betimes’) with a grant of the German Ministry for Education and Research (2008-2011), and he is committed to further regional implementation of ACP programs in Germany.

 Professor and Division head for Palliative Medicine, Department of Oncology at the University of Calgary, Canada

 She serves as a clinician, researcher and in administrative positions related to advance care planning.
 She co-led a program of advance care planning research in Alberta, Canada from 2013-19 (www.acpcrio.org).
 She volunteers on advisory boards for ACP Alberta and ACP Canada and also works as a Physician Consultant for Advance Care Planning and Goals of Care for Alberta Health Services, Calgary Zone as well as a consultant in palliative care.

 Leigh Manson, B.Proc, LLB, MBA

 ACP National Programme Lead – Health Quality & Safety Commission, New Zealand